br3c/home24-Code-challenge/README.md

     python3 ascii_tree.py --height 5

-print a tree with a chosen height with a star on top of it:
+print a tree with a chosen height and a star on top of it:

     python3 ascii_tree.py --height 5 --star